zdfs/sonos-drive/README.md

 **config(sauce_user, sauce_accesskey, testsuite)**

-The `config()` method requires three parameters and must be called before running any tests.
+The `config()` method requires three parameters and must be called before running any tests against SauceLabs.
+You don't need to configure this if you just want to run tests locally.

 1. @param **sauce_user** - Username for your SauceLabs account.
 2. @param **sauce_accesskey** - Access key for your SauceLabs account.